Quantum neural networks form Gaussian processes: Haar random deep QNNs form GPs

 \section{Haar random deep QNNs form GPs}

-In what follows we consider a setting where one is given repeated access to a dataset $\mathscr{D}$ containing pure quantum states $\{\rho_{i}\}_{i}$ on a $d$-dimensional Hilbert space.
+In what follows we consider a setting where one is given repeated access to a dataset $\mathscr{D}$ containing quantum states $\{\rho_{i}\}_{i}$ on a $d$-dimensional Hilbert space that satisfy $\Tr[\rho_i^2]\in \Omega(\frac{1}{\poly(\log(d))})$ for all $i$.
 We will make no assumptions regarding the origin of these states, as they can correspond to classical data encoded in quantum states~\cite{lloyd2020quantum,perez2020data}, or quantum data obtained from some quantum mechanical process~\cite{schatzki2021entangled,larocca2022group}.
-Then, we assume that the states are sent through a deep QNN, denoted $U$.
-While in general $U$ can be parametrized by some set of trainable parameters $\thv$, we leave such dependence implicit for the ease of notation.
+Then, the states are sent through a deep QNN, denoted $U$.
+While in general $U$ can be parametrized by some set of trainable parameters $\thv$, we leave such dependence implicit for ease of notation.
 At the output of the circuit one measures the expectation value of a traceless Hermitian operator taken from a set $\mathscr{O}=\{O_j\}_j$ such that $\Tr[O_j O_{j'}]=d\delta_{j,j'}$ and $O_j^2=\id$, for all $j,j'$ (e.g., Pauli strings).
 We denote the QNN outputs as